wp_localize_script()WP 2.2.0

 #1 Do not use wp_localize_script() for data transfer

-wp_localize_script() is recommended to use only for passing localization strings, not for passing data.
-For pass objects that your JS will use, It is better to use wp_add_inline_script().
+wp_localize_script() is recommended to be used only for passing localization strings, not for passing data - an object that your script will use.
+For passing data, it's better to use wp_add_inline_script().

 wp_enqueue_script( 'my-script', 'https://url-to/my-script.js' );